Dates: Oct 13-14, 2022; 11 am – 4:00 pm

 - Present your research to a broader audience.

-- Receive feedback and practice your lightning talk ahead of large conferences such as Annual Biomedical Research Conference for Minority Students (ABRCMS).
+- Receive feedback and practice your lightning talk ahead of large conferences such as Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS).

 - Learn more about the science conducted by your peers.